Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 1. Mikael adds some products to your WooCommerce store’s cart and jumps to the checkout page to complete the order.

-If you do the packaging yourself, you still will need the packing slip to organize the products Mikael ordered and put the packing slip paper with the products inside the shipment box.
+If you do the packaging yourself, you still will need the packing slip to organize the products Mikael ordered and put the order list paper with the products inside the parcel.

-6. Suppose Mikael has bought the products for his friend Flora and wants you to ship them to Flora’s house.
-In that case, you need to send the package to Flora with the packing slip inside.
+1. Suppose Mikael has bought the products for his friend Flora and wants you to ship them to Flora’s house.
+In that case, you need to send the package to Flora with the order slip inside.
 However, Flora won’t receive the invoice; Mikael will.

 What happens if Mikael represents his company ‘Ceresco’ and wants you to send the products to the company’s warehouse?

-If you are selling regular eCommerce products and accepting payment in advance, then Mikael will receive the invoice, and the warehouse will receive the products along with the packing slip.
+If you are dealing with regular eCommerce orders and accepting payment in advance, then Mikael will receive the invoice, and the warehouse will receive the products along with the delivery slip.

-However, if you are sending a Pro-forma invoice, then you need to send the invoice to the accounting department of Ceresco and send the products to their preferred location along with the packing slip.
+However, in case you are sending a Pro-forma invoice, then you need to send the invoice to the accounting department of Ceresco.
+And send the products to their preferred location along with the packing slip.

 Packing slip vs invoice – Visual comparison

 We will now take a look at the invoice and packing slip we created for Mikael Edington.
-We used the Challan plugin to create both the packing slip and invoice.
+We used the Challan plugin to create both the order slip and invoice.

 Here’s the personalized invoice for Mikael Edington.